 So having been convinced at this point that it was at least a 2.0L engine, I looked into it.
 It said 1.3.
 Wait, what?
 This peppy SUV has barely more than half a 2-liter bottle of Coke for an engine?
 It can’t be!
 But it was true.
 I looked into it some more.
 177 hp and 200 lb-ft of torque?
 Not overwhelming numbers but still quite respectable.
 I’m officially sold.

 Next, I had to hit the highway to see what this little-engine-that-could could really do.
 That’s where this 1.3L engine reared its tiny head.
 Yes, of course it can handle the highway.
 And yes, it even handled passing vehicles on a two lane country road on my long drive.
 But did it do it quickly?
 No… but it managed just fine.
 I just wasn’t as blown away by its performance there as I was on city roads.

 It makes sense.
 It’s a formidable engine in the city, and a capable engine on the highways.
 It’s also fuel efficient, coming in at 23 city and 29 highway.
 Need more power?
 You can also get the Renegade in a 2.4L version… which I hope to test drive as well so I can see the difference.

-If you’re looking for a compact SUV that can go off-road like nothing else in its segment, rides nice and comfy, and has the surprising amount of power to move you (and the awesome sound system to move you in other ways), then the 2019 Jeep Renegade is for you.
-It’s a Jeep thing… and I understand.
+If you’re looking for a compact SUV that can go off-road like nothing else in its segment, rides nice and comfy, and has the surprising amount of power to move you (and the upgraded awesome sound system to move you in other ways), then the 2019 Jeep Renegade is for you.
+Even though it’s not a Wrangler, it’s a still Jeep thing… and I understand ?